peterboroughchessclub/site/docs/index.md

 ## Joining the club

  [Contact us here](contactus.md) or alternatively, message Ben (see contact details below) and we will happy to help.
-Or simply turn up at the Braodway Club (formaly known as the Conservative Club) on either a Thursday or Sunday - please check the calendar above.
+Or simply turn up at the Broadway Club (formally known as the Conservative Club) on either a Thursday or Sunday - please check the calendar above.

 !!! question "Contact details for Ben Rhodes, Club Secretary"
     📞 07527 551650<br>